 The Campus Security Act (Public Law 102-26) 34 C.F.R.
-Section 668.46 (c)(1) requires postsecondary institutions to disclose the number of instances in which certain specific types of crimes have occurred in any building or on any property owned or controlled by this institution which is used for activities related to the educational purpose of the
+Section 668.46 (c)(1) requires postsecondary institutions to disclose the number of instances in which certain specific types of crimes have occurred in any building or on any property owned or controlled by this institution which is used for activities related to the educational purpose of the institution and/or any building or property owned or controlled by student organizations recognized by this institution.
+In compliance with that law, the following reflects this institution's crime statistics for the period between 01/01/2015 and 12/31/2017.
+PLEASE NOTE THAT THIS INSTITUTION DOES NOT HAVE ON CAMPUS HOUSING, AND THAT THERE NO POLICE RECORDS THAT PERTAIN DIRECTLY TO THE PROPERTY USED BY THE INSTITUTION, THEREFORE, THE STATISTICS BELOW REPORT ONLY THOSE INCIDENTS REPORTED TO THE INSTITUTIONAL ADMINISTRATION AND/OR TO THE LOCAL POLICE.

-Report Distribution Date: September 24, 2019 Occurrences REPORTED within the 2016, 2017 and 2018 Calendar Years
+Report Distribution Date: October 1, 2020 Occurrences REPORTED within the 2017, 2018 and 2019 Calendar Years